0x2b3bfa0/python-blobopera/documentation/command/README.md

 Import a recording from a musical score file.

-This command tries to create a recording file from a musical score, resorting to the following options to adjust the result:
+This command tries to create a recording file from a musical score, resorting to the provided options to adjust the result.

+Options:
     Theme: the festive theme adds fluffy red and white hats to singers and shows a falling snow animation through the entire scene.

     Format: the output format used for the recording file.

     Language: this language will be used to interpret the score lyrics and calculate the most accurate phonemes for each syllable; the random language builds random syllables from vowel + consonant pairs for every note.

-Fill: a phoneme used to fill parts that don't have lyrics at all; silence will mute the affected voices, and any other value will make them sing a single vowel with the note pitches.
+    Default: a phoneme used to fill parts that don't have lyrics at all;
+    silence will mute the affected voices, and any other value will make them sing a single vowel with the note pitches.

-Tracks: for pieces with a number of tracks other than four, these options will define which tracks are used for which voices; 0 means the first (topmost) part, 1 the second, -1 the last, -2 the penultimate, et cetera.
+    Parts: for pieces with a number of parts other than four, these options will define which parts are used for which voices; 0 means the first (topmost) part, 1 the second, -1 the last, -2 the penultimate, et cetera.

-Tempo: this value modifies the global tempo by the specified amount; 0.5 would slow down the piece to half its original speed, and 2.0 would make it twice as quicker.
+    Tempo: this value modifies the global tempo by the specified amount;
+    0.5 would slow down the piece to half its original speed, and 2.0 would make it twice as quicker.

-Duration: tunes the duration parameter; it's purpose is yet unknown.

-Controlled: sets the controlled flag; it's purpose is yet unknown.

 **Usage**: